GSA/cio.gov-redo/_resources/E0-it-mod.md

 - [IT Modernization Progress Update](https://www.cio.gov/2018/05/30/it-modernization/)
-- [Federal Cybersecurity Risk Determination Report and Action Plan](https://www.cio.gov/2018/05/30/Risk-Report/) &nbsp;
+- [Federal Cybersecurity Risk Determination Report and Action Plan](https://www.cio.gov/2018/05/30/Risk-Report/)
+- <a href="{{ site.baseurl }}/assets/resources/Report-to-the-President-on-IT-Modernization-Final.pdf">Report to the President on Federal IT Modernization</a>
+&nbsp;

 <a href="{{site.baseurl}}/policies-and-priorities/">&#10094; &nbsp; Back to Policies, Priorities & Resoures</a><br>